on this page

 If their home counts as an asset, a professional doesn’t need to value it, we just need an estimate.
 We verify the estimated value of their home at no cost to them.

-We may count gifts as income if both of the following apply:
+We may assess gifts if both of the following apply:

 - gifting was in the past 5 years